Citric Acid vs Malic Acid: Beverage Acidulant Guide

 Technical Characteristics

-- Functional beverages (masks bitterness of nootropics like Alpha GPC)
+• Functional beverages (masks the bitterness of ingredients such as Alpha GPC)

 For beverages: 0.1% to 0.4% (1 to 4 g per liter).
 When combined with citric acid, reduce each acid by 30-40% compared to individual dosage.